-Sanford Rich has served as a director since March 13, 2012.
-Since November 2012, Mr. Rich has served as the Chief of Negotiations and Restructuring for the Pension Benefit Guaranty Corporation.
+Sanford Rich has served as a director of Aspen Group since March 2012.
+Since January 2016 Mr. Rich has served as the Executive Director of the New York City Board of Education Retirement System.
+From September 2012 to January 2016, Mr. Rich has served as the Chief of Negotiations and Restructuring for the Pension Benefit Guaranty Corporation (US.
+Government Agency).
 From October 2011 to September 2012, Mr. Rich served as Chief Executive Officer of In The Car LLC.
-Mr. Rich served as a director of interclick from August 28, 2007 until June 5, 2009 and on its Audit Committee from August 2007 to June 2009.
-Since January 2008, Mr. Rich has served as Managing Director of Whitemarsh Capital Advisors, a broker-dealer.
-From May 2008 to February 2009, Mr. Rich was a Managing Director with Matrix USA LLC, a broker-dealer.
-Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTC BB: ITCC).
-Mr. Rich was selected as a director for his 32 years of experience in the financial sector and his experience serving on the audit committees of public companies.
+Mr. Rich served as a director of interclick from August 28, 2007 until June 5, 2009 and as Audit Committee Chairman from August 2007 to June 2009 From February 2009 to December 2012 Mr. Rich was a Managing Director of Whitemarsh Capital Advisors, a broker-dealer.
+Since April 2006, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTC Pink: ITCC).
+Mr. Rich was selected as a director for his 35 years of experience in the financial sector and his experience serving on the audit committees of public companies.

-John Scheibelhoffer has served as a director of Aspen since the Reverse Merger and of Aspen University for approximately six years.
+John Scheibelhoffer has served as a director of Aspen Group since March 2012 and of Aspen University for approximately seven years.
 Since 1996, Dr. Scheibelhoffer has been a physician and surgeon employed by ENT Allergy Associates.
-Dr. Scheibelhoffer was selected to serve as a director for his experience in running a successful surgery center and his knowledge of Aspen University from serving as a director member prior to the Reverse Merger.
+Dr. Scheibelhoffer was selected to serve as a director for his experience in running a successful surgery center and his knowledge of Aspen University from serving as a director.